 It is assumed by default (sym=False) that the input matrix is not symmetric.
 This is because it is faster to do A+Trans(A) than it is to check for symmetry for a generic matrix.
-If you are guaranteed that the matrix is symmetric in structure (values of matrix element do not matter) then set sym=True sym : bool {False, True}
+If you are guaranteed that the matrix is symmetric in structure (values of matrix element do not matter) then set sym=True sym [bool {False, True}] Flag to set whether input matrix is symmetric.

-Parameters A : csc\matrix, csr\matrix

-Input sparse CSC or CSR sparse matrix format.
+A [csc\matrix, csr\matrix] Input sparse CSC or CSR sparse matrix format.